Hunter Reese

-Hunter Reese (born January 11, 1993) is an American tennis player who specializes in doubles.
-He has a career-high doubles ranking of No. 73 achieved on 27 June 2022.
+Hunter Reese (born January 11, 1993) is a former American tennis player who specializes in doubles.
+He has a career-high doubles ranking of No. 73 achieved on 27 June 2022 and a doubles ranking of No. 954 achieved on October 24, 2016.
 Reese currently competes mainly on the ATP Challenger Tour where he has won 10 titles.

 Professional career

 He competed in the 2014 US Open alongside partner Peter Kobelt after receiving a wildcard into the men's doubles draw.
 The tandem lost 6–4, 6–1 to Michaël Llodra and Nicolas Mahut.
 In November 2014, he captured the Knoxville Challenger doubles title with partner Miķelis Lībietis.
 On November 8, 2014, Reese hit a sliding backhand around the net post during the Knoxville Challenger that was featured on ESPN's Top Ten Plays and received over 100,000 hits on YouTube.

 In July 2021 he reached his first ATP final at the 2021 Los Cabos Open partnering Sem Verbeek.

 At the 2021 US Open he reached the third round of a Grand Slam for the first time in his career as a wildcard pair partnering fellow American Evan King, defeating ninth seeds Łukasz Kubot/Marcelo Melo in the first round and then Austin Krajicek/Dominic Inglot in the second.

 At the 2022 ATP Houston he reached the semifinals with Pablo Cuevas where they were defeated by eventual champions Ebden/Purcell.
 As a result he reached a new career high in doubles of No. 87 on 25 April 2022.

 He made his debut at the 2022 French Open partnering Ramkumar Ramanathan reaching the second round and at the 2022 Wimbledon Championships partnering Roman Jebavý.

 In 2023 he made his debut at the Australian Open partnering Cristian Rodríguez as alternate pair thus completing the set of Major appearances.